smllygrl/Portfolio/README.md

 + How to link to other pages/ sections appropriately

 Items to be complete in my portfolio --
++ Utilise Git branches with a develop & future feature branches
 + Media queries
 + Update pictures of my projects in their prospective links